 Chair of the Executive Remuneration & Appointment Committee

 Julie Busch is Chairman of Dandenong Market and Director of Western Leisure Services for City of Wyndham.

 Julie has worked extensively in private and publicly owned retail property, local government and community sectors.

 Julie has previously held senior management roles at:

-In addition to the above, Julie is also Chair of Judging Panel for the Victorian Tourism Awards; National Judge for Australian Tourism Awards; former Chair of Retail Committee for Property Council of Victoria; Vice President of Caulfield South Community House, and a Fellow of the Australian Property Institute.
+In addition to the above, Julie is also Chair of the Judging Panel for the Victorian Tourism Awards; National Judge for the Australian Tourism Awards; former Chair of the Retail Committee for Property Council of Victoria; Vice President of Caulfield South Community House, and a Fellow of the Australian Property Institute.

 Chair of the Infrastructure Planning Committee

 Leigh Mackay works as a governance consultant, advising on boards on governance and strategic planning.
 She is a member of the Victorian Heritage Council and The Lyceum Club.